 The Sonatype Lifecycle Chrome Extension lets you inspect a package before you download it.
 The plugin requires a valid Sonatype Lifecycle license.
 Once the plugin is installed on your Chrome browser, you can scan packages from several repositories like Maven, npm, Nuget, and PyPi, just to name a few.

 With the Chrome Extension, you’ll have access to Lifecycle data like component info (format, package, version), security (severity, source, threat category, reference details), licensing (declared and observed), and most importantly, remediation (version history, recommended version).

 For more information, please see the Sonatype Lifecycle Chrome Extension project on GitHub.

 OSS Index provides comprehensive ecosystem support and makes it easy to get started incorporating security data into your favorite toolchain and workflow thanks to a growing list of community integrations.
 The following open-source scanning tools are available for analysis in your development environment:

 - Nancy scans Golang projects for vulnerable third-party dependencies.

 - Chelsea is a CLI application written in Ruby, designed to allow you to scan your RubyGem-powered projects and report on any vulnerabilities in your third-party dependencies.

-To learn more about how you can integrate open source vulnerability information across your development toolchain with pre-built tools and applications, see our OSS Index Integrations page.
+To learn more about how you can integrate open-source vulnerability information across your development toolchain with pre-built tools and applications, see our OSS Index Integrations page.

 As you can see, Sonatype provides many ways that you can add component intelligence to your development workflow.
 As a first step, we recommend setting up your IDE integration.
-This will let you view component information, recommended versions, and even migrate and remediate fixes, all in the environment you are already using.
+This will let you view component information, and recommended versions, and even migrate and remediate fixes, all in the environment you are already using.

 We have IDE integrations with IDEA, Eclipse, and Visual Studio.
 Please check out our IDE integration help docs to get started.